Frequently Asked Questions

 Simply put, your institution needs to know what you think of your educational experience, the kinds of activities you do, and how you are benefiting from your studies.
 Without this information, it may not be easy for faculty and staff at your institution to identify areas that can and should be improved.
 The more your institution knows about the experiences of their students, the more likely it is that faculty, academic and student life administrators and others can take appropriate action to improve undergraduate education.

 Have you heard the expression, "think globally, act locally?"
 This is an international project with immediate local implications.
-More than 2 million students from the U.S. and Canada will be surveyed by NSSE this year, and many different groups of people are interested in learning about about your experience directly from you, and through comparisons with students from other universities and colleges.
+Between 1 and 2 million students from the U.S. and Canada are surveyed by NSSE every year, and many different groups of people are interested in learning about your experience directly from you, and through comparisons with students from other universities and colleges.
 This will give your faculty and administrators an answer to the question: "How well are we doing?"

 Finally, this survey differs from most others you complete because your responses will become part of a continuing national study in the U.S. and Canada.
 People at your institution, as well as hundreds of other universities and colleges, will continue to use this collective feedback for the foreseeable future.
 Your answers will not only help your institution, but many others as well.

 The National Survey of Student Engagement, or NSSE (pronounced Nessie), is a survey designed for students like you to provide information about your undergraduate experience, including your views about the quality of your education and how you spend your time both in and out of the classroom.
-The survey has a very broad scope in that your institution is one of more than 700 universities and colleges from around the United States and Canada using the survey this spring.
+Your institution is one of hundreds of universities and colleges from around the United States and Canada using the survey this spring.
 But the main reason your institution is participating is that your school wants to learn more about what students think and do to improve the undergraduate program.

 The project is located at Indiana University Bloomington and is directed by Alexander C. McCormick, a faculty member in the School of Education.
-The Center for Survey Research at IUB, directed by Ashley Bowers, administers the survey.
-Dr. McCormick and Dr. Bowers are supported by dozens of others who help design, analyze, and report survey results to your institution and the other participating institutions around the country.
+The Center for Survey Research at IUB, directed by Ashley Clark, administers the survey.
+Dr. McCormick and Ms. Clark are supported by dozens of others who help design, analyze, and report survey results to your institution and the other participating institutions around the country.

 College and university leaders, policy makers and researchers want to know whether different groups of students have fundamentally similar or different educational experiences.
 By providing this information, you will help us answer these and other important questions.